Farzad-RK/RayNet/README.md

 *Notes:*
 - Lower MAE values indicate better performance.
-- Latency measurements are for end-to-end inference (preprocessing + model forward pass + postprocessing) on an iPhone 12 with CoreML optimization.
+- Latency measurements (where available) are based on the original papers' reported numbers, typically measured on an iPhone 12 with CoreML optimization for end-to-end inference (preprocessing + model forward pass + postprocessing).
 - Model sizes include all parameters of the complete pipeline.
-- RepNeXt-M4 achieves better accuracy than 6DRepNet variants while being more efficient than the original ResNet50-based implementation.
+- The RepNeXt-M4 model shows competitive accuracy compared to 6DRepNet variants with potentially better efficiency than the original ResNet50-based implementation, as reported in the original paper.

 ### References
 [1] He, T., et al. "6DRepNet: Category-Level 6D Pose Estimation via Rotation Representation and Geodesic Loss."
 ICIP 2022.